Fornication/Arkays-Commandment/README.md

 #### Darkness Settings

 - If you want the game to be brighter or darker, you can use the Cathedral Weathers MCM.

+### Widescreen Users

+- Navigate to the bottom section of Mod Organizer's left pane, and find the category **Widescreen Users**, and enable the mods under that category.

 ### Zoomed in Display